iankorf/MCB185-2023/Unit0/README.md

 ## Programming Editor ##

 You will spend a lot of time using a text editor designed for programming.

-editor vs IDE
+A text editor is not a word processor.
+We won't be using MS Word or Google Docs.
-non-programming editors
+Popular text editors include:

++ Sublime Text
++ Atom
++ Notepad++ (Windows)
++ BBedit (Mac)

+If you're using a VM, the OS will come bundled with an acceptable editor like FeatherPad or gedit.
+However, you're encouraged to explore other editors.
+You will be spending a lot of time editing code, so you might as well use one you like.

+A lot of programmers use an IDE (integrated development environment).
+This is sort of like having your editor, terminal, and other useful stuff all in one application.
+Popular IDEs include:

++ Visual Studio
++ Eclipse
++ PyCharm
++ IDLE

+We will not be using IDEs in this class.
+One of the goals of the class is for you to become Unix savvy, so I want you using the terminal as much as possible.

+Another useful technology we won't be using is Jupyter.
+Notebook computing is very useful, but it doesn't lend itself to creating distributable software.
+It also isolates you from Unix.

 ## Home Directory ##